Group Fitness Hiring

 Tryout process

-Level one tryouts will take place at the Nicholas Recreation Center, 1 – 2:30pm on Sunday, October 27, and 1 – 2:30pm on Sunday, November 3.
+Level one tryouts will take place at the Nicholas Recreation Center from 2 – 3:30pm on two dates: Sunday, October 26 and Sunday, November 2.

 Level two tryouts will take place at the Nicholas Recreation Center.